 Sal joined the Liberal Party in 1975.
 She was the Liberal Democrat party’s parliamentary candidate for the marginal seat of Watford in 2010 and 2005, and for South East Cambridgeshire in 2001 and 1997.
 She also served as a county councillor in Cambridgeshire between 1993 and 2004, first as the Education Portfolio holder, then as the Leader of the Opposition.
 Sal joined the Trust’s Board in July 2013.

 Alison Goldsworthy has a strong background in communications and campaigning.
-She is Head of Supporter Strategy and Engagement at the consumer champion's Which?
+For three years she was Head of Supporter Strategy and Engagement at the consumer champion's Which?
 Previously she has worked as a political consultant, co-owning an agency, and worked for a number of charities.
 In these roles she oversaw many successful campaigns including the one to introduce an opt out organ donation system in Wales.
 Prior to her work in the voluntary sector Alison previously worked in both the Welsh Assembly and the Houses of Parliament.

 Dr Christopher Greenfield